Bruce Seldon vs. Mike Tyson: Aftermath

 After his embarrassing loss, Seldon would retire from boxing, eventually staging a comeback in 2004 at the age of 37.
 Meanwhile, Tyson would officially vacate his WBC title and proceed with his much anticipated match with Holyfield for the WBA Heavyweight championship.
 Though Tyson was 6–1 favorite, Holyfield had then scored a stunning upset victory by defeating Tyson via 11th-round technical knockout.
 Tyson would subsequently lose the rematch by disqualification in 1997 as well as his next Heavyweight title match in 2002 against Lennox Lewis.
 As such, the Seldon match would be Tyson's final heavyweight championship victory.

+The vacant WBC belt was contested in February 1997, with Lennox Lewis defeating Oliver McCall.

 Rapper Tupac Shakur was attending the fight that night, and was fatally shot after the fight in a drive-by shooting.
 He died six days later on September 13, 1996 at 4:03 pm.